open-seneca/modular-aq-sensor/bp_v9/README.md

 ﻿## v9 discontinues support for ublox GPS but SIM868 is now supported (GPS and GSM).
 For ublox GPS please flash v8

+## If you experience compilation errors with v9, please check you have the TinyGSM library from this repository and acticate the 128kB memory option for the STM32 in the Arduino IDE (under 'Tools').

 ### Features
 - SIM868 GSM wireless transmission
 - HM10 Bluetooth transmission (not yet implemented in code)